Make the most of God’s Own Country with the little ones on these family-friendly adventures around Yorkshire landmarks.

 Want to get out of the house and into the great Yorkshire countryside with the kids?
 These five walks offer outdoor fun for the whole family, with everything from woodland trails to arty days out.
 So sack off the TV and see what Yorkshire has to offer on a fun, healthy trek around these must-visit attractions.

 Dalby Forest is an ideal destination for your next big family walk, largely because of the Ellerburn Red Trail.
 Its flat paths make it perfect for pushchairs and toddlers, so you won’t have any trouble getting around.
 It’s just 2 miles long and the kids can discover their nature-loving side at Ellerburn Pond, the Bird Hide and the artificial bat cave.
-They also have the Gruffalo Spotters Trail, which will see you downloading a free app, so you can spot characters from the book as you walk.
-The trails are free too but it costs £8 per vehicle to park.
+They also have the Highway Rat Activity Trail, which will see you take one of their activity packs to help you spot characters from the book as you walk.
+The trails are free too but packs are £3 and it costs £9 per vehicle to park.